 Pros – Cheap, refurbished Apple watches.

 Cons – Warranty may only last for a couple of months (if at all).

 On eBay, you can buy second-hand Apple watches for approx. 40% cheaper than the normal price.
 In most cases, you’ll be buying the watch directly from the person who has previously used it.
 The condition will vary so make sure you check out the photos closely.
 The seller should give an honest depiction of the quality.

 There are a few benefits to this.
 Firstly, the seller can give you a detailed description of the watch and its functions.
 Secondly, the seller can remove the Activation Lock (and you’ll know who to contact in case this lock hasn’t been removed after purchase).

 However, you may also come across some stolen/counterfeit/faulty goods on eBay.
 If your seller cannot answer your questions about the watch (and gives very generic answers), this is definitely a red flag.

-Also, if the seller states “no returns”, it will be impossible to get a refund, even if the watch is faulty.
+Also, if the seller states ‘no returns’, it will be impossible to get a refund, even if the watch is faulty.
 When shopping on eBay, I always choose sellers who allow refunds (even if I have to cover the cost of the return shipping).
 A

-X It can be hard to get your money back if something goes wrong.
+Cons – It can be hard to get your money back if something goes wrong.

-5. Used Apple Watches on FB Marketplace
+5. Used Apple Watches on Facebook Marketplace

 Facebook has a bit of a reputation for selling stolen goods.
 Whilst it’s not difficult to find dodgy listings on FB, there are also plenty of genuine sellers on there.
 This means it can be a great place to find an Apple Watch bargain.
 As long as you keep your wits about you.